 '''

-FieldConvert --noequispaced -m pointdatatofld file.pts file.xml file.fld
+FieldConvert -m pointdatatofld:frompts=file.pts file.xml file.fld

 '''

 This command will read in the points provided in the file.pts and assume these are given at the same quadrature distribution as the mesh and expansions defined in file.xml and output the field to file.fld.
 If the points do not match an error will be dumped.